ChrVage/NoFish/README.md

 ## UX flow

 ### First page
-- Leaflet map
+- Map
 - Shows previously clicked locations (if cookies are accepted)
 - Click on your fishing spot on the coast
-- Confirm the location with a name
+- The location should be confirmed with a name on the place and the municipality

-### Data collection - phase 1
+### Data collection - in prioritized order
 - Wind
 - Tide times
 - Sunrise / sunset / civil twilight

-### Future data collection
 - Wave height
 - Ocean current
 - Cloud cover